About this course

 Campus and facilities

-The University has a wide range of sporting and health related facilities.
-We offer:
+The University has a wide range of sporting and health-related facilities across three of our campuses.
+You will have access to:

 - sports injury clinics